Anti-Indian sentiment: Sri Lanka

-20th century
+Indian intervention in the Sri Lankan Civil War

 Despite India's alliance with the Sri Lankan government during the Sri Lankan Civil War, anti-Indian views are fairly common among the ethnic Sinhalese, escalated by Buddhist Nationalism and militancy.
 Attitudes towards Tamils are associated with Indophobia and the Tamils were suspected of spying for the Indians.
-Indian traders and businessmen, patronized by the Tamil minority, have been shunned and attacked by the Sinhalese.
+Indian traders and businessmen, patronised by the Tamil minority, have been shunned and attacked by the Sinhalese.

 During the 1950s, discriminatory measures taken by the Sri Lankan government targeted Indian traders (typically from the Indian states of Tamil Nadu and Kerala), forcing the traders out of Sri Lanka.
 Following this, trade with India was deliberately scuttled, as was the sale of Indian magazines.

 The Indophobia of that era led the Sri Lankan government to go after the so-called Tamils of 'recent' Indian origin.
 These immigrant plantation workers were imported by the British more than a hundred years earlier and had already been stripped of citizenship by earlier legislation—the first Legislative Act of the newly independent country in 1948.
 Since then, these Tamils lived as 'stateless' persons and many returned to India.

 The IPKF's involvement in Sri Lanka led to the rise of the anti-Indian Patriotic People's Front.

 During the Black July, rioters targeted Indian Tamils.
 During one instance, the Sri Lankan Bus Employees brutally killed seven Tamils including six members of the Ramanathan family (father, young daughter, three sons, and their uncle) and their driver, some of whom were bludgeoned to death.

+Middle East

+Israel

+In April 2024, a video circulated online showing Indian travel vlogger Shubham Kumar, a YouTube blogger with over 2 million subscribers, apparently being denied entry to bars and nightclubs in Israel.
+The claim sparked widespread outrage and allegations of racial discrimination, challenging the supposed "Israeli-India" relationship.
+However, the news medias report that the Israeli Embassy denied the allegations, labelling the video as “fake news” and “propaganda.”

+Another incident in June 2025, an Indian-Hindu man was shown being kicked by an Israeli Rabbi while attempting to bow down during a prayer gathering.